PaddlePaddle/Paddle/doc/v2/getstarted/concepts/use_concepts_en.rst

         event_handler=event_handler,
         num_passes=100)

-For more information on using the PaddlePaddle, please refer to `Advanced guide <../../howto/index_cn.html>`_。
+For more information on using the PaddlePaddle, please refer to `advanced guide <../../howto/index_cn.html>`_。

 Linear regression complete example
 ==============